 Some of the features that make Bent Creek Lodge unique are the open design of the kitchen, the spacious decks and porches with private entrances to the guest rooms, and the extensively landscaped grounds.
 From the back decks, a winding trail takes you past native perennials, trees, and shrubs down to the creek and the fire circle.
 From there, trails continue around the 160-acre Riverwind community, up to the Blue Ridge Parkway, the Mountain to Sea Trail, even into the adjacent North Carolina Arboretum.

-Doug, Jodee and the staff love Asheville and the outdoors.
+Doug, Jodee, and the staff love Asheville and the outdoors.
 They are avid hikers, mountain bikers, cross-country skiers, canoeist and foodies.
-They and all the staff enjoy the opportunity to share their knowledge of the area to help guests discover and experience all Asheville and the surrounding mountains have to offer.
+They all enjoy the opportunity to share their knowledge of the area and help guests discover and experience all Asheville and the surrounding mountains have to offer.